 Discovery and measuring

 Nevertheless local people knew well about these falls.
 The word "Yumbillo" comes from Quechua language and, reportedly, means "heart in love".
-One of the cascades of waterfall really has a shape which resembles a heart.
+One of the cascades of waterfall really has a shape that resembles a heart.

 The height of falls – 895.5 m – was measured with laser equipment by the researchers of National Geographic Institute.